vivsh/uxar/README.md

 Validation metadata is integrated into `ColumnSpec` via the `Model` macro for database schema generation and OpenAPI documentation.

 The `Validatable` trait can be used standalone for types that don't interact with the database, while `Model` includes validation automatically.

+### Tasks

+Uxar includes a small background task engine intended for app-internal work (scheduled jobs, async maintenance, best-effort side effects).
+This is not a distributed queue.

+Typical usage is to wire the task engine into your `Site` and have application code enqueue or trigger tasks through it.

+### Beacon

+`Beacon` is Uxar’s lightweight server→client publish/subscribe primitive intended for SSE.

+Key properties:
+- Subscribers are tracked by `AuthUser`.
+- Publishing supports `Target::User`, `Target::RoleMask`, or `Target::All`.
+- Each subscriber has a bounded queue; if it’s full, the newest message is dropped (best-effort delivery).
+- Optional exclusivity: allow only one active subscription per user.

 ## Non-Goals